Openphones/OpenPhones-website/README.md

 The licenses of all npm dependencies are in their respective folders in `node_modules/` when you install them with `npm install`.

 [Astro](https://astro.build/), the static site generator used to generate this website, is licensed under the [MIT license](https://github.com/withastro/astro/blob/main/LICENSE).

+All of the remaining content in this repository is licensed under the [BSD Zero Clause license](LICENSE).